ebejmo/react-ca/README.md

 # React + Vite

+SlapShop is a modern React-based eCommerce frontend built with Vite, SCSS, and Styled Components, featuring a dark theme, responsive design, and clean real-world project structure, powered by the Noroff Online Shop API.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: